chadmeyer/dominican-liturgy/traditional_office_of_the_dead.md

 R. remember, God, that my life is a breath. * The eye of him who sees me will behold me no more.
 V. My eye will never again see good.  -- The eye of him...

 Lesson 9: Job 10:18-22
-R. Deliver me, Lord, from eternal death on that dread da, * when the heavens and the earth shall be shaken, as you come to judge the world by fire.
+R. Deliver me, Lord, from eternal death on that dread day, * when the heavens and the earth shall be shaken, as you come to judge the world by fire.
 V. That day is a day of wrath, a day of ruin and devastation, the great day; and a very bitter one. -- When the heavens and the earth shall be shaken.

 ## Prayer, as at lauds if said separately.
 # Lauds